Hibernian FC & Canon Hannan

 A special place in the history of St Patrick’s is reserved for Canon Edward Joseph Hannan, born in Ballingarry, Co Limerick, in Ireland’s south west, on 21st June 1836.
 He spent his early years in local primary education before joining St Munchin’s junior seminary in Limerick city.
 After two years, in 1855, he joined the missionary college of All Hallows in Drumcondra, Dublin, the training ground for priests who would be sent all over the globe to attend to the spiritual, and sometimes physical needs of the Irish diaspora, created by mass emigration following the Famine in Ireland in the 1840s.
 He was ordained in 1860.

-Most of his parishioners lived in the slums surrounding the Cowgate, multiple families sharing rooms with little sanitation or light, prime conditions for disease to proliferate, and the temptations of drink on every corner and down each dark close.
+In Edinburgh, most of Canon Hannan’s parishioners lived in the slums surrounding the Cowgate, multiple families sharing rooms with little sanitation or light, prime conditions for disease to proliferate, and the temptations of drink on every corner and down each dark close.
 Many could not speak English.
 Those living in these conditions were unemployable.

 Hannan saw the need to enable his parishioners to integrate with their new surroundings and become valued by their Protestant hosts as contributors to the well being of the city.
 The vehicles he chose were education, temperance and a devotion to family values.
 By 1865 he had opened a branch of the Catholic Young Men’s Society ( CYMS ) and persuaded Lord Provost William Chambers to lay the foundation stone of new premises at 16-28 St Mary’s Street in 1869.
 It became known as the Catholic Institute and the building – now a training and conference centre – is still owned by the Archdiocese.
 The building comprised a library, games room, reading and smoking rooms and a court for ball games lay behind it.
 On the first floor was a hall capable of holding over 900 people, which became known as St Mary’s Street Hall.